 Why Is This Squash Just Wasting Away On My Counter?

 If Butternut Squash is the perfect fall/winter staple why isn’t it used more often?
 We’ve all done it, saw it at the grocery store or farmer’s market and thought, yes, I need this.
 I will totally roast this baby for dinner this week.
 And then it sits on your kitchen counter, mocking you until it goes bad.

 So where’s the disconnect?
 Cutting butternut squash is hard!
 And slightly terrifying!
 I can’t tell you how many close calls I’ve had trying to cut into a very hard butternut squash, slipping, and almost slicing my own finger.
 Well not anymore!
 I’ve got an Instant Pot Hack for you that will make prepping your butternut squash a breeze.
 If you’re ready to learn how to cut squash the easy way and the safe way, you’re in the right place!

 Instant Pot Butternut Squash

-But what if you want to dice up a squash to roast for a salad or side?
+But what if you want to dice up a squash to roast for a salad or my Butternut Squash Mac and Cheese?
 I played around with the timing in my Instant Pot and found the perfect way to soften up your squash so you can peel and dice without needing stitches.
-Is there anything this magic pot can’t do?

 Just simply follow this step-by-step process and you’ll be good to go!